hiveot/hub.capnp/docs/design thoughts.md

       1. Option: Use 'set' suffix in topic to indicate request
          1. Consumers are not allowed to publish set

-8. Directory service listens for TD and property updates and servces it through the Directory API
+8. Directory service listens for TD messages and services it through the Directory API
+   1. API Specification from W3C WoT
+   2. MQTT protocol binding not defined so publish TD on things/{thingID}/td

+9. How to get property values?
+   1. Propery changes are published using events
+   2. Event store could be used to collect events
+   3. API to query latest and history values
+   4. Consumers can subscribe to hub for real-time value updates
+   5. Support for readProperties message?

-9. HTTP API routes request onto the message bus.
+10. Should HTTP API for message bus be supported?
-   1. PUT request can go directly onto the bus
-   2. GET requests read from service cache
+    1. Use-case?
+       1. HTTPS-only clients
+          1. N/A. MQTT clients using websocket are widely available
+       2. Query TD's and their values without directory service
+          1. Makes no sense, might as well use directory service
+          2. Sleeping Things might not respond.
+Directory service doesn't sleep.
+       3. Query Thing property/status values -> No
+          1. either history service or direct query
+          2. sleeping things might not respond
+          3. query results would spam everyone on the message bus with value update
+          4. potential for DOS attack through message multiplication by one bad actor
+          5. increases attack surface by requiring query support on Things
+    2. So NO.

-10. Is there a shadow registry?
+11. Is there a shadow registry?
     1. What for?
-       1. To respond to requests of TDs and Thing values?
+       1. To respond to requests of TDs?
+            1. This is the role of the directory service
+       2. To service the latest value/event
-            1. Is that the Directory Service?
+          1. Option 1: Use the DS
+          2. Option 2: Add a separate value store
+             1. Would a value store need value schemas from the TD
+       3. To service the value/event history
-                1. Maybe both?
-What is the difference?
+          1. Option 1: Use the DS
-    2. When not...
-        1. How to get TDs by their ID without Directory Service?
-           1. WoT specifies to query the Thing which we cannot do.
-What is Hub's equivalent?
-                1. A: publish request, wait for response by ... some service
-                2. B: Implement cache in the HTTP and WebSocket APIs
-           2. You don't.
-If you know the ID you almost always already know the TD...
-        2. How does an intermediary service share TD's?
-           1. Its own cache
+          2. Option 2: Add a separate value store

-    3. So ... answer is No.
-       1. The directory service acts as a shadow registry
+    2. So ... answer is to use the DS as the shadow registry
-       2. The DS can also respond to message bus requests
+       1. The DS already handles TD queries and authorizes requests.
+It can do this for values too.
+          -> Add API for value query.
+Follow the HTTP binding for querying Things
+       2. Value schema validation can use the already stored TDs
+       3. History queries requires an additional time-series store however -> Add API to query a value history.

-11. Is there schema validation? ->
+12. Is there schema validation? ->
     1. Yes, there should be
     2. How to validate schema from TD publishers in a performant manner?
         1. ...during Thing provisioning...provisioning doesn't use the message bus
             1. No. This is not the purpose of provisioning
-        2.  ...In parallel.
-Allow the publication but log schema validations
-            1. Pro: allow direct access to the message bus
-            2. Pro: Invalid but usable schemas can still be used
-            3. Con: consumers might see invalid schemas and have to be resilient
+        2. ...Directory Service validates schema.
+           1. Consumers should use the DS for obtaining TDs, or validate schema themselves

-12. Discovery service
+13. Discovery service
-  1. listens for plugins on MQTT plugin channel
+14. listens for plugins on MQTT plugin channel
-  2. publishes their addresses on DNS-SD
+15. publishes their addresses on DNS-SD

-13. Logger service
+16. Logger service
     1. Listens on thing publications and writes to files
     2. Based on configuration

-14. Legacy protocol binding connects to Hub API and acts as one or multiple Things
+17. Legacy protocol binding connects to Hub API and acts as one or multiple Things
     1. No provisioning needed